JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ### Overview

-A *model* is an object storing hyperparameters associated with some machine learning algorithm, where "learning algorithm" is broadly interpreted.
+A *model* is an object storing hyperparameters associated with some machine learning algorithm.
 In MLJ, hyperparameters include configuration parameters, like the number of threads, and special instructions, such as "compute feature rankings", which may or may not affect the final learning outcome.
 However, the logging level (`verbosity` below) is